esmBot/esmBot/docs/custom-commands.md

 # Custom Commands

-esmBot has a powerful and flexible command handler, allowing you to create new commands and categories simply by creating new files.
+esmBot has a powerful and flexible command handler, allowing you to create new commands and categories by creating new files.
 This page will provide a reference for creating new commands.

 ## Directory Structure